 Accounts Receivable (AR) represents the credit sales of a business, which have not yet fully been paid by its customers.
 Companies allow their clients to pay at a reasonable, extended period of time, provided that the terms are agreed upon.
 For certain transactions, a customer may receive a discount for paying the receivable back to the company early.

 The average AR days assumption is an important part of forecasting changes in non-cash working capital in financial modeling.

 Why do Companies have Accounts Receivable?

 Some businesses allow selling on credit to make the payment process easier.
 Take, for example, a phone provider.
 This provider may find it hard to collect payment perpetually every time someone makes a call.
 Instead, the provider will bill periodically at the end of the month for the total amount of service used by the customer.
-Until this monthly invoice has been paid, the amount will be recorded in account receivable.
+Until this monthly invoice has been paid, the amount will be recorded in accounts receivable.

-Allowing purchase on credit also encourages more sales.
+Allowing purchases on credit also encourages more sales.
 Customers tend to hold on to cash but are more inclined to purchase on credit if possible.